trustlines-protocol/tl-dev-docs/relay/contributing.md

 title: Contributing
 ---

-Welcome and thank you for contributing to the Trustlines Project.

-## Get Involved

 We appreciate all help!
 Depending on your knowledge you can help bye spreading the word, helping with documentation, reporting issues or even contributing to the source code.